 - Software compatibility: I’ve already mentioned this, but I’ll mention it again since it’s the biggest drawback of Chrome OS devices.
 You can’t use full versions of Photoshop, Microsoft Office, and many, many, other programs on Chromebooks.
-You can only use services that work within a browser or software in the form of Android apps.
-For example, you can download Microsoft Word from the Play Store, but you don’t get all the features you’re used to on Windows machines.
+That is, unless the app is available for Linux, but many of these big apps aren’t.
+And if you’re sticking to mobile apps chances are plenty of features are being stripped out.

 - Small storage space: Since they are cloud-based, the storage space you get on a Chromebook is generally a lot smaller than what you would expect on a Windows laptop.
 Instead of 500GB, expect around 64GB.
 This isn’t a huge drawback since you don’t need a lot of space, but it is worth mentioning nonetheless.

 - Offline mode: Chrome OS devices work best when you have access to the internet.
 You can use them in offline mode, but the experience isn’t always the best.
 Some apps won’t work at all, while others will have limited functionality in offline mode.